slmcrae/bikeshare/README.md

 ### Setup Procedure
 1. Ensure that bikeshare.py and all .csv data files are in the same folder.
 2. Open git bash (or other) terminal window.
-3. Navigate using cd command to the folder containing bikeshare.py.
+3. Navigate using cd commands to the folder containing bikeshare.py.
 4. Enter in command line: "python bikeshare.py"
 5. Answer prompts as required.
-6. Enjoy output
+6. Enjoy output.

 ### Credits
 Bikeshare data analysis program based on a template used in "*Programming for Data Science with Python*" by Udacity